How to Pour a Slab for a Garage: A Step-by-Step Guide

 5. Supplies You’ll Need

-• Your shopping list should include concrete mix, rebar or wire mesh for reinforcement, and formwork materials such as wooden boards or metal forms.
+• Your shopping list should include concrete mix, rebar or wire mesh for reinforcement, and formwork materials like wooden boards or metal forms.

-• Essential tools include a wheelbarrow or concrete mixer for mixing the concrete, shovels for pouring it, and floats and trowels for finishing the surface.
+• Important tools are a wheelbarrow or concrete mixer for mixing, shovels for pouring, and floats and trowels for finishing the surface.

 6. Equipment Rental

-• If you don’t own certain pieces of equipment like a concrete mixer or vibratory plate compactor, consider renting them.
+• If you don’t have certain tools, like a concrete mixer or vibratory plate compactor, consider renting them.

 Pouring Your Slab